IBM/StorageScaleVagrant/README.md

 to install and configure Storage Scale.
 In addition it configures the Storage Scale GUI to allow interested users to explore its capabilities.

+[!IMPORTANT]
+As per default setting, the Storage Scale GUI is mapped to port 8888 on the host.
+That might conflict with other software using that port (see issue #54).
+You can configure the port yourself [here](https://github.com/IBM/StorageScaleVagrant/blob/main/virtualbox/Vagrantfile#L58) for VirtualBox and [here](https://github.com/IBM/StorageScaleVagrant/blob/main/libvirt/Vagrantfile#L62) for libvirt.

 ### Storage Scale CLI

 Storage Scale Vagrant configures the shell `$PATH` variable and the sudo